storyprotocol/protocol-contracts/README.md

 A Relationship is an on-chain directional association between 2 IPAssets (or an IPAsset and an external NFT), identified by an ID and a set of pre conditions that gives it meaning.

+Relationships can have previous steps, defined by RelationshipProcessor contracts, that can be built to:

+- Check ownership over IPAssets being related.
+- Require payment in native currency, ERC20s...
+- Require the approval of the owner of one of the IPA
+- Any other interaction with other protocols, oracles...

 Since they are on-chain, they help compose with other modules or external protocols/contracts:
 - They can be created as a result of the execution of other modules (e.g agreeing on the Licensing terms for a Character creates an APPEARS_IN relationship between Character and Story)
 - They can be a condition for the correct execution of a module (IPA owner can emit commercial license of a Character IPA if said IPA has a EXTERNAL_PFP relation)
+- They can just have narrative meaning within the Franchise (two characters DID_HOOKUP, a story IS_SEQUEL of another) or some other community interation.

+There is going to be 2 levels for Relationships:
+- Protocol-wide relationships, defined by Governance and with interaction with protocol modules
+- Franchise level relationships, to be defined by Franchise Owner 🚧

+Protocol-wide relationships need to be proposed through a governance process, [like this one](https://github.com/storyprotocol/protocol-contracts/issues/33)

 ## Licensing

+The Licensing Module is at the heart of Story Protocol.
+It aims to

 ## Collect

+Collect module allows users to mint duplicates of an IPA as a memento, way of supporting the creators, engagement metric...

+- Each IPA can configure custom CollectNFTs as result of the Collect action
+- Programable pre conditions for collection will be possible 🚧 (payment, approval)

 ## Royalty Splits